 IAJGS Salutes Yocheved Klausner of the Israel Genealogy Research Association (IGRA).
 Read more about what Yocheved does.

-IAJGS welcomes the Jewish Genealogical Society of Central New York (JGSCNY) as its newest member.
+IAJGS welcomes the Jewish Genealogical Society of Central New York (JGSCNY) as a new member.
 For more information, contact the society at firstname.lastname@example.org.

 IAJGS Salutes Rosemary Eshel of the Israel Genealogy Research Association (IGRA).
 Read more about what Rosemary does.